fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 description: Unleash the magic of pie & doughnut chart with FusionCharts Suite XT!
 Go beyond static data.
 Customize, animate, & bring your information to life.
 Start now.
 heading: Pie and Doughnut Charts
 ---
-# A Comprehensive Guide on Pie and Doughnut Chart
+## Introduction
 > These chart types belong to **FusionCharts XT**.

 A pie chart is a circular chart divided into sectors where the arc length of each sector, its central angle, and its area is proportional to the quantity it represents.
 A doughnut chart is similar to a pie chart and facilities similar kind of data analysis.
-FusionCharts Suite XT includes the pie and doughnut charts to plot data that needs to be shown as a percent of the whole.
+FusionCharts Suite XT includes the pie and **doughnut chart** to plot data that needs to be shown as a percent of the whole.

 {% embed_chartAnatomy pie-chart.json %}